jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

     root@beaglebone:~/emmc# ./emmc_install.sh qt5

-It should take less then a minute to run and the output should look something like this
+It should take less then a minute to run.

-    root@bbb:~/emmc# ./emmc_install.sh qt5

-    Working on /dev/mmcblk1

-    umount: /dev/mmcblk1p1: not mounted
-    umount: /dev/mmcblk1p2: not mounted
-    DISK SIZE – 3867148288 bytes
-    CYLINDERS – 470

-    Okay, here we go ...

-    === Zeroing the MBR ===

-    1024+0 records in
-    1024+0 records out
-    1048576 bytes (1.0 MB) copied, 0.238564 s, 4.4 MB/s

-    === Creating 2 partitions ===

-    sfdisk: Checking that no-one is using this disk right now ...
-    sfdisk: OK

-    Disk /dev/mmcblk1: 470 cylinders, 255 heads, 63 sectors/track
-    sfdisk:  /dev/mmcblk1: unrecognized partition table type
-    Old situation:
-    sfdisk: No partitions found
-    New situation:
-    Units: sectors of 512 bytes, counting[  139.330595]  mmcblk1: p1 p2
-     from 0

-       Device Boot    Start       End   #sectors  Id  System /dev/mmcblk1p1   *       128    131071     130944   c  W95 FAT32 (LBA)
-    /dev/mmcblk1p2        131072   7553023    7421952  83  Linux
-    /dev/mmcblk1p3             0         -          0   0  Empty
-    /dev/mmcblk1p4             0         -          0   0  Empty
-    sfdisk: Warning: partition 1 does not end at a cylinder boundary
-    sfdisk: Warning: partition 2 does not start at a cylinder boundary
-    sfdisk: Warning: partition 2 does not end at a cylinder boundary
-    sfdisk: end of partition 2 has impossible value for cylinders: 470 (should be in 0-469) Successfully wrote the new partition table

-    Re-reading the partition table ...

-    sfdisk: If you created or changed a DOS partition, /dev/foo7, say, then use dd(1) to zero the first 512 bytes:  dd if=/dev/zero of=/dev/foo7 bs=512 count=1 (See fdisk(8).)

-    === Done! ===

-    Working from local directory
-    Formatting FAT partition on /dev/mmcblk1p1
-    mkfs.vfat 2.11 (12 Mar 2005)
-    Mounting /dev/mmcblk1p1
-    Copying MLO
-    Copying u-boot
-    Copying emmc-uEnv.txt to uEnv.txt
-    Unmounting /dev/mmcblk1p1
-    Done
-    IMAGE: qt5
-    HOSTNAME: beaglebone

-    Formatting /dev/mmcblk1p2 as ext4
-    Mounting /dev/mmcblk1p2
-    [  147.578422] EXT4-fs (mmcblk1p2): mounted filesystem with ordered data mode.
-Opts: (null)
-    Extracting qt5-image-beaglebone.tar.xz to /media
-    Writing hostname to /etc/hostname
-    Unmounting /dev/mmcblk1p2
-    Done
-    Success!
-    Power off, remove SD card and power up root@bbb:~/emmc#

-Follow the instructions and after reboot you will be running the *qt5-image* from the *eMMC*.
+When it completes, reboot you will be running the *qt5-image* from the *eMMC*.

 #### Modifying uEnv.txt

-The *uEnv.txt* bootloader configuration script is located on the *boot* partition.
+The *uEnv.txt* bootloader configuration script is where the kernel *dtb* is specified.

+The file is located on the *boot* partition.
 Before you can edit the file, you need to mount the *boot* partition

     root@bbb:~# mount /dev/mmcblk0p1 /mnt